 And then the first real agent: the watering specialist.
 It gathers the live garden state (what’s planted, latest soil moisture, recent rain, the forecast) and decides, cell by cell, what needs water today, with a confidence level on each call.
 That output renders into the daily briefing page.
 Ceres was no longer just storing data; it was reasoning about it.

-Evening: the agents come alive
+Saturday Evening: the agents come alive

 The late-afternoon run was the fun part, the payoff for all the plumbing: